 Maritime Transportation

 It is also essential to assess the fuel performance of HVO fuels in maritime vessels.
-This evaluation should cover its energy content and engine combustion efficiency to determine whether it is a suitable alternative fuel.
+This evaluation should cover its energy content and engine combustion efficiency to determine whether it is a suitable alternative fuel oil.
 The focal point of research surrounding HVO and naval vessels is its ability to lower emissions of pollutants, such as sulfur oxides (SOx), nitrogen oxides (NOx), particulate matter (PM), and carbon dioxide (CO2).

 There has been evidence to support that this sustainable diesel has indeed shown a significant reduction in carbon emissions.
 However, HVO has also produced 30% higher particular concentration than MGO, or Marine Gas Oil.
 Nevertheless, the environmental benefits and better combustion still outweigh the negative factors that HVO poses.